amnn/typed-geomlab-report/report.md

   \UIC{$(\mathbf{num}\cup\mathbf{bool}):\mathbf{str}\prec(\mathbf{num}:\mathbf{str})\cup(\mathbf{bool}:\mathbf{str})$}
 \end{prooftree}

 This example highlights a limitation of our $\prec$ rules.
 By inspecting a proof goal (an assertion that $\tau_1\prec\tau_2$), we want to determine which rule to apply --- in reverse --- to simplify it.
-The proof rules of simply typed $\lambda$ calculus and HM can both be used in such a goal-directed fashion to make efficient inference algorithms, and so can the current $\prec$ rules, but introducing new cases to describe how $(:)$ factors through $\cup$ to cover the case in our example adds ambiguity, and inefficiency in turn.
+The proof rules of simply typed $\lambda$ calculus and HM can both be used in such a goal-directed fashion\footnote{In both cases, the goal is entirely determined by the syntax of the program.} to make efficient inference algorithms, and so can the current $\prec$ rules, but introducing new cases to describe how $(:)$ factors through $\cup$ to cover the case in our example adds ambiguity, and inefficiency in turn.
 Our solution will be to restrict ourselves to \textit{discriminative} unions \text{(Definition~\ref{def:discrim})} \cite{mishra1985declaration,cartwright1991soft}.

 \begin{definition}[Discriminative Union]\label{def:discrim}
   A union type is considered discriminative when none of its summands are type variables and each of its inhabitting terms may be projected into one of the union's summands by looking only at its outermost data constructor's type.
 For the purposes of this discussion $\mathbf{num}$, $\mathbf{bool}$, and $\mathbf{atom}$ can be considered unary data constructors and $[\,]$ can be considered a nullary data constructor.